 - Review the volunteer opportunities below, and check out our group volunteer FAQs.

-- Fill out our Group Volunteer Request Form outlining details about your group, including the size, availability, and project interest.
-An IRC development team member will follow up with you in 2-3 business days after submitting the form.
+- Please email DonateSLC [at] rescue.org or fill out our Group Volunteer Request Form outlining details about your group, including the size, availability, and project interest.
+An IRC development team member will follow up with you in 5 business days.

 - After submitting the form, our development coordinator will reach out to our program staff to check their availability to host your group at your preferred volunteer activity.

 - If they are able to host your group, the development coordinator will connect you to program staff to arrange details and provide logistics prior to the event.
 Volunteers are sometimes asked to supply their own tools or purchase them for the project.

 - If your preferred program is unable to facilitate your group, the development coordinator will reach out to additional programs to check availability.
 The more your group is flexible, the better chance we have of connecting you with a volunteer opportunity.

 - If you are interested in learning more about individual volunteer opportunities please visit Rescue.org/VolunteerSLC